 Undergraduate students are assessed competitively on the basis of Australian Year 12, or equivalent overseas school qualifications.
 Refer to our Country-specific entry requirements (pdf, 197kb) to see if your high school qualification is equivalent to Australian Year 12.
 Qualifications from countries not listed will be assessed on a case-by-case basis.

-Some programs require specific subjects at the Year 12 level, or additional essential requirements for admission, such as folios, interviews or auditions.
-For information on the entry requirements for your chosen program, please refer to our International Course Guide (pdf, 4.6mb) or our CourseFinder.
-If your program has essential requirements for admission (eg the Application for Audition form) they can be found on the Essential requirements for admission page.
+Some courses require specific subjects at the Year 12 level, or additional essential requirements for admission, such as folios, interviews or auditions.
+For information on the entry requirements for your chosen course, please refer to our International Course Guide (pdf, 2.5mb) or our CourseFinder.
+If your course has essential requirements for admission (eg the Application for Audition form) they can be found on the Essential requirements for admission page.

-Entry requirements vary from program to program, but generally require completion of an Australian bachelor degree, or overseas equivalent, with specified minimum grades (or marks) in relevant subjects.
-A period of work experience, following graduation, may also be required for some programs.
+Entry requirements vary from course to course, but generally require completion of an Australian bachelor degree, or overseas equivalent, with specified minimum grades (or marks) in relevant subjects.
+A period of work experience, following graduation, may also be required for some courses.

-For information on the entry requirements for your chosen program, please refer to our International Course Guide (pdf, 4mb) or our Course Finder.
+For information on the entry requirements for your chosen course, please refer to our International Course Guide (pdf, 2.5mb) or our Course Finder.

 Higher degrees by research follow different procedures.
 Please refer to Research degrees.